asanchez75/webfm/README.txt

   - The 'Maximum resolution for uploaded images' input functions in the same fashion as the root upload.module.

+  - The 'Date Format' sets the day/month order in the browser listing date field.

   - 'Default File Permissions' set the file level permissions for files inserted into the database.
 The exception is file uploads that create a version overwrite whereby the new file inherits the permissions from the previous file.